tardate/open-hamclock-backend/PROJECT_STATUS.md

 ## Project Completion Status

+OHB is and always will be free to use and download.

 Each supporting file type has a data generation script.
 These scripts operate on a schedule that is defined in a [crontab](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/scripts/crontab).
 The crontab has been specifically tuned to match as close as possible the original ClearSkyInstitute data generation times and be friendly to CPU/MEM on the host.

 [Installers](https://github.com/BrianWilkinsFL/open-hamclock-backend/tree/main/aws) are used to setup, configure and install OHB.
 Container based install is the simplest path go get OHB up and running.
 See here for [install steps](https://github.com/BrianWilkinsFL/open-hamclock-backend/blob/main/INSTALL.md)